Complete Training Provided!

 Dear GDCTA Member,

 In the tradition of Dressage at Devon and the Olympics, GDCTA is requesting your support for horse shows.
-GDCTA is planning special shows in 2019 with outstanding judges and at wonderful facilities.
-We need you to help us make these shows outstanding.
+GDCTA is always planning special shows with outstanding judges and at wonderful facilities.
+We need your to help us make these shows outstanding.